AAC Awards

 Calling all Augmentative and Alternative Communication (AAC) users, their families and friends, teachers, teaching assistants, therapists, clinical scientists, suppliers of AAC products and anyone interested in supporting the world of AAC… Come and join us for an evening of celebration and recognition at our AAC Awards evening.

-We are looking forward to welcoming you to the prestigious Royal Armouries Leeds for the 2025 AAC Awards on Monday 8th September.
+We are looking forward to welcoming you to the prestigious New Dock Hall at The Royal Armouries in Leeds for the 2025 AAC Awards on Monday 8th September.
 This year we are excited that this special night will coincide with the Communication Matters International AAC Conference.
 This special evening features awards, dinner, entertainment, and dancing!

 AAC Awards 2025 – Tickets Sales